encode/django-rest-framework/docs/api-guide/settings.md

 #### PAGINATE_BY_PARAM

+---

+**This setting is pending deprecation.**

+See the pagination documentation for further guidance on [setting the pagination style](pagination.md#modifying-the-pagination-style).

+---

 The name of a query parameter, which can be used by the client to override the default page size to use for pagination.
 If set to `None`, clients may not override the default page size.

 For example, given the following settings: